saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 * Choose **File > Invalidate Caches and Restart** so the changes can take effect. <img src="assets/QS2.03E.png" alt="Appium Doctor" width="350"/>

 <!-- ------------------------ -->
 ## 3.03 Setup to Run Tests on Sauce Labs
 Duration: 0:05:00

 Once you understand how the test suite functions, you need to update settings such as the capabilities, endpoint to run against the Sauce Labs Cloud, and your Sauce username and access key.
-If you are using the examples test code, get familiar with the test function and structure:
+In this module you will gain understanding about:
+* The features and functionality Sauce Labs offers for automated tests
+* How to get your Sauce Username and Access Key to use in automated tests
+* What settings you will need to run on Sauce Labs
+* How to set up your test structure to easily switch between running a test locally and on Sauce Labs

 #### Video
 **[Setup to Run Tests On Sauce Labs]()**